balenair/balenair/docs/01-hardware-selection.md

 ### Two digit bi-color LED matrix

 This is the most detailed display and also the most expensive.
-It utilizes two $15.95 [LED Square Pixel Matrix with I2C Backpack](https://www.adafruit.com/product/902) boards which also require some light soldering to install the connecting headers.
-You'll need to use angled headers, not the straight ones included with the boards.
+It utilizes two $15.95 [LED Square Pixel Matrix with I2C Backpack](https://www.adafruit.com/product/902) boards which require some light soldering to mount the display to the backpack.
+Recent versions of the backpack include a qwiic connector, but older ones will need to use angled headers, not the straight ones included with the boards.
 These should be right-angled male headers where the right angle occurs above the plastic strip [like these](https://www.amazon.com/Uxcell-a15062500ux0349-Single-40-pin-Breadboard/dp/B01461DQ6S/), NOT below the strip [like these](https://www.adafruit.com/product/1540).
 (A subtle difference but one type will fit in the case while the other will not!)

 ![headers](./images/headers.png)

 If you are not using our custom case, you can just use the headers that are included with the display boards.
 These displays can be mounted directly on posts in the custom case with no modifications required.

-The matrix displays are driven via I2C and require two [Qwiic to female header](https://www.adafruit.com/product/4397) cables to connect to the Pi.
+The matrix displays are driven via I2C and if they do not have qwiic connectors, will require two [Qwiic to female header](https://www.adafruit.com/product/4397) cables to connect to the Pi.

 ![IAQ displays](./images/co2-display.png)